 Step 1.
 Drill a hole in the jar lid for the coupling

 The jars I used are 16 oz, and are from the Dollar Store.
 They have lids like Mason jars.
 Any glass jar with a metal top will do.
 I liked these because the center of the lid lays flat for drilling.
 I used the largest drill bit I had for the pilot hole.
+I made sure it was slightly smaller than the 1/2″ coupler I planned on using.
 Next, I took the needle nose pliers and gently pried back the edges until I had an opening large enough to fit the coupling in.
 You’ll see this in the video.

 Step 2.
 Assemble the lid